joshua-peck/housing-simulator/README.md

 https://fred.stlouisfed.org/series/SPCS10RSA/downloaddata

 # NOTES:
-If you download the 'SPCS10RSA.csv' datafile again, make sure to set the first row value for VALUE to 0.0, otherwise it will interpret the entire column in the .csv as str()
+If you download the `SPCS10RSA.csv` datafile again, make sure to set the first row value for VALUE to `0.0`, otherwise it will interpret the entire column in the .csv as `str()`

 # AUTHOR
 Josh Peck - jmp@joshpeck.org